-All children should be at school no later than 8.55 am, ready to lead into school for lessons to begin at 9.00am.
+All children should be at school no later than 8.55 am for a 9:00am start.
+On arrival, children may enter the school going straight into class.

-In the past when children have arrived late, lessons have been interrupted as children have entered classrooms after a lesson has begun.
+When children arrive late, lessons are interrupted as children have entered classrooms after a lesson has begun.
 The children, who are late, miss the beginning explanation of the lesson and the teacher is required to take time out to explain tasks.
 This breaks the flow and effectiveness of the learning.
 All the children suffer as a result.